 Psychometric testing over kill?

 Psychometric assessments are common tools that help with the selection of candidates.
-Psychometric assessments are said to be used by up to 70% of employers.
-Psychometrics are said to help select the best candidates for roles and find individuals to fit into those organisations with greater ease and accuracy.
+Psychometric assessments are said to be used by up to 70% of employers and they are used as they attempt to help select the best candidates for roles and find individuals to fit into organisations with greater ease and accuracy.
 However, is there ever a time to reduce the use of psychometric assessments altogether?

 The word psychometric is derived from the Greek word for mind (psycho) and the Latin for measure (metric).
 Combined, the term conjures up images of a world of numerical tests and pages full of symbols.
 Personality assessments and ability tests make up the most common forms of assessment in for recruitment and development used by organisations.
 Over the last twenty years there has been a large increase in the use of these work tests, but are they being overused?